 Her studies have been funded by the Clarendon, Sloane Robinson Foundation and Saïd Foundation Scholarships.
 Her research has been funded by a variety of sources, including the 2014 Margit F. and Hanns Martin Schoenfeld research grant from the Academy of Accounting Historians and the Mack Institute for Innovation Management, The University of Pennsylvania.

 Prior to starting her doctorate at Saïd Business School, she earned a BA in Philosophy (summa cum laude), a BS in Accounting (summa cum laude), and a Master of Tax Accounting (summa cum laude).
 She is a CPA in the Commonwealth of Massachusetts (active), a member of the Academy of Accounting Historians, the American Accounting Association, the Academy of Management and the European Group for Organizational Studies.
 She previously worked in the private equity tax group of PwC in Boston, MA.

-While at Oxford, Deborah has actively participated in the wider university and academic communities - serving as the Social Media Chair of the OMT Division of Academy of Management, Treasurer of the Clarendon Council, Doctoral Committee Representative, Athena Swan Gender Charter Doctoral Representative, and founding CFO of the Global Scholars Board.
+While at Oxford, Deborah has actively participated in the wider university and academic communities - serving as the Chair of Social Media of the OMT Division of Academy of Management, Treasurer of the Clarendon Council, Doctoral Committee Representative, Athena Swan Gender Charter Doctoral Representative, and founding CFO of the Global Scholars Board.